datawire/forge/docs/tutorials/quickstart.md

 ## Configuration

-2. Once forge is installed, we can configure it using `forge setup`:
+2. Once forge is installed, create a working directory for it and run `forge setup` to complete the installation.
+Forge setup will ask for authentication information to a Docker Registry as part of this process:

 ```
 mkdir forge-quickstart